mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

     > **Note** GPORCA supports collation only when all columns in the query use the same collation.
 If columns in the query use different collations, then Greenplum uses the Postgres Planner.

-    Changing a column data type requires a table rewrite.
+    Changing a column data type may require a table rewrite.
 For information about table rewrites performed by `ALTER TABLE`, see [Notes](#section5).

 -   **SET/DROP DEFAULT** — Sets or removes the default value for a column.
 Default values only apply in subsequent `INSERT` or `UPDATE` commands; they do not cause rows already in the table to change.
 -   **SET/DROP NOT NULL** — Changes whether a column is marked to allow null values or to reject null values.
 You can only use `SET NOT NULL` when the column contains no null values.